About this PGY2 Pharmacy Residency Program

 Teaching & Learning Opportunities

-The resident will lead a variety of weekly formal topic discussions (6 per resident, in addition to topic discussions on rotation).
-Each resident will prepare content for both the college of pharmacy oncology pharmacotherapeutics module and the oncology elective, and is allowed to participate in additional lecture and/or recitation opportunities if interested.
-Residents typically participate in monthly discussions regarding the biology of cancer with our medical fellows through a review of a biology of cancer textbook.
-Each resident will prepare and present a 1-hour ACPE-accredited continuing education program.
+The resident will lead 6 formal disease state reviews throughout the year that are presented to a variety of healthcare professionals for continuing medical education (CME) credit.
+In addition, the resident will participate in topic discussions relevant to their current rotation.
+Each resident will prepare content for both the college of pharmacy oncology pharmacotherapeutics module, the oncology elective, and is allowed to participate in additional lecture and/or recitation opportunities if interested.
+Each resident will prepare and present a 1-hour ACPE-accredited continuing education program in association with the Utah Society of Health-System Pharmacists (USHP).
 Additional opportunities are available through student and resident precepting and/or mentoring, multidisciplinary in-services, oncology fellows’ conferences, journal clubs, and an optional teaching certificate program.

 Service Commitment